Young Horse Championships

 There are currently two Championships for Young Horses in Great Britain:

-- The British Young Horse Championships at Bolesworth, 14-18 August 2019 (qualifies for the World Breeding Championships in Lanakan)
+- The British Young Horse Championships at Bolesworth, 19-23 August 2020 (qualifies for the World Breeding Championships in Lanakan) Schedule

 Throughout the year there are specific Young Horse shows where the courses will be built for the development of the respective age horse, please click here and search for 'Young Horse' to see the available shows.